stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
+- Add an automatic comparison of the current 'models' (e.g. markov models) with all the 'unknown' models in a new dataset.
+- Add notes to detections
 - Live analysis
 - Fix argus timeout/long report times
 - Concurrency in db?
 - Copy between dbs?
-- Add an automatic comparison of the current 'models' (e.g. markov models) with all the 'unknown' models in a new dataset.
 - Verify how the distances in the detections are computed
 - When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
 Capture these issues.
 - Relate the notes with the objects they reference.
 So after a search you can find the object again.